leapdao/leapdao-website/src/blog/content/Ethereum-Foundation-grant-for-Plasma-Leap.md

 <img src="/img/blog/roadmaps.png" alt="Plasma Roadmap">

 This is the second grant our team has received from the Ethereum Foundation.
 The first grant allocated to us in May 2018 allowed us to carry out extensive research on enabling general computation on Plasma, which we have summarized in this [whitepaper](https://docs.google.com/document/d/1vStTjqvqZGyiI5AVtpwCIMlHFnzC_4bbixsCfs27-M8/edit).
-We are very grateful to have for the continuous support from the EF and excited to deliver the following milestones towards layer-2 scaling with Plasma.
+We are very grateful for the continuous support from the EF, and excited to deliver the milestones set out in our roadmap towards layer-2 scaling with Plasma.

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSd8_wDGDAi__HvfYEWNK_bvJzIkxwHHRVL6AFEfJewBd2Vn9A/viewform" target="_blank" rel="noopener noreferrer" class="button button-primary button-compact">